PhaedrusTheGreek/nhl-stats-elasticsearch/README.md

 2. Install NodeJS
 3. Run # npm install
 4. Run # ./clean.sh to erase any previous data and re-prepare the index
-5. Run go.js to importing data as shown below
+5. Run # node go.js to importing data as shown below
 6. Import the dashboards.json file into Kibana

 Usage: